This is available for Authors.

 - Maximum Points: are assigned to each criterion and distributed across the levels of performance to provide a score based on the candidate’s work.

-By default, rubrics consist of four rows and four columns.
+By default, rubrics consist of two rows and two columns.
 You can add, edit, duplicate, or delete the rows/columns as you begin creating your rubrics.

 With point-based rubrics, you can allocate a single point value to each Level of Performance/Criteria.
 Once a max score is decided on, points are automatically divided across the number of Levels of Performance.
 The total number of max points determines how many points total the rubric is worth.